 "But we have to go into that game confident, believing we can edge closer to them and bring ourselves back into the mix."

-Although Arsene Wenger's side have been in impressive form, having not lost in the league since the opening day, Rooney is hesitant to mark them down as title favourites.
+Although Arsene Wenger's side has been in impressive form, having not lost in the league since the opening day, Rooney is hesitant to mark the club down as the title favorite.

 The Red Devils have already drawn at home to Chelsea and Southampton, and lost to Liverpool, Manchester City and West Brom so far this season, but a win on Sunday would put them within five points of the top of the table.